atiragramk/chat_app/README.md

 Chat App allows you to create an account with display name and avatar, search and chat people inside the app.

-App also allows you to sign up and save list of your favourite spaceships in your profile.

 ## Technologies

 App was created with [Create React App](https://github.com/facebook/create-react-app).